tetiana-404/JustIT-Data-Analysis/work_books/Week 5/readme.md

 - **Visualisation:** Power BI Dashboards
 - **Scalability:** Azure scales automatically as data and users grow

-📄 **The full written proposal is part of the main workbook document.**
+📄 **The full written proposal is part of the main workbook document and in `Paws & Whiskers - Data-Driven Transformation.pdf`.**

 ---